Coursera Website Redesign

 Features

-• Optional transcription saving feature - highlight transcription, then select "Save as Note" or "Attach to Note"
+Optional transcription saving by easily highlighting text and selecting "Save as Note" or "Attach to Note"

-• Consolidated notes into one place, to easily reference the lecture, as needed.
+Consolidated notes into one place, to easily reference the lecture, when needed

 Transcription is saved with note (above)